Aux. Gauge installation for 84 and 85 models

 Install the vinyl piece around the radio/vent and Aux. gauges.
 Last to be installed is the vinyl piece around the shifter, and you're done.

 If your Fiero was equipped with an oil pressure switch (1984 models) you need to find or buy an oil pressure sending unit for 85 or later year.
 This will give you a sending unit that is 0 to 90 ohms verses an on/off switch.
 Remove the wire connector from the sending unit, remove sending unit, install new sending unit and replace the wire connector.
+Now go to the C203 connector (found under the console).
+You will have to cut the TAN wire and splice a wire here and run it to your Aux gauge for the oil pressur signal.
+A good wright-up can be FOUND HERE.

 If you are going to add the Aux.
 Gauge package and leave the 85 MPH pod in place you will have to remove the tan wire from pin 17 on the C206 (sometimes called C3) connector.
 You cannot drive two oil pressure gauges at the same time.